 2.4 Instead of modeling our activities, why not invest more in our subject matter experts to enhance our on-the-job training capabilities?

-On the job training capabilities are an important and required service; however, investing in training without documenting and modeling activities can result in transfer of incorrect habits and “perceived” knowledge.
+On-the-job training capabilities are an important and required service; however, investing in training without documenting and modeling activities can result in the transfer of incorrect habits and “perceived” knowledge.
 By clearly referring to a process, team members with various levels of experience can leverage a detailed and agreed document as a source of truth.

 2.5 To what extent is BPM concerned with the “socializing” (i.e., People) aspect when implementing change?